-I am a Senior Lecturer in the School of Allied Health at Canterbury Christ Church University, and the University Suicide-Safer project lead.
+I am a Reader in the School of Allied Health at Canterbury Christ Church University, and the University Suicide-Safer project lead.
 I teach mostly on the undergraduate Occupational Therapy programme, looking at issues around participation in relation to disability, mental health service users and people with learning disabilities.
 I am interested in critical approaches to health and social care, particularly as they relate to suicide and suicide prevention.
 My publications include The Uses of History in the Unmaking of Modern Suicide, Journal of Social History (2013); Suicide: Foucault, History and Truth, Cambridge University Press (2010); & 'Queering Suicide: The Problematic Figure of the ‘Suicidal Homosexual’ in Psychiatric Discourse' in Burkhard Scherer (ed.)
 Queering Paradigms, Peter Lang (2010).

 Research and knowledge exchange